Solafune-Inc/solafune-tools/solafune_tools/community_tools/README.md

 2. Develop your tools and put in `solafune_tools/community_tools/<your-tools-name>/`
 3. Add your tools' requirements to the requirements.txt.
 Ensure your tools' dependencies are compatible with the current dependencies in solafune_tools.
 4. Add your tools' unit test to make sure your tools are working as intended.
-5. Add your README.md, describe why you develop your tools, the impact for data, and how to use it.
+5. Add your README.md in your folder tools, describe why you developed your tools, and the impact on data.
 Example:

     ```markdown
     # Tools-Name

     ## Description

-    Description to the tools
+    Description of the tools

     ## Impact to the data and Example of the dataset

-    How this tools will impact the data for training or evaluation.
-What kind of data might best for this tool
+    How these tools will impact the data for training or evaluation?
+What kind of data might be best for this tool?

-    ## Usage
+    ## Usage Documentation

-    1. etc
-    2. ...
+    Refers to this [link](/solafune_tools/docs/community_tools/<your-tools-name>.md) for the usage of this tool
     ```

+7. Add your documentation on how to use these tools into the `solafune_tools/docs/community_tools/<your-tools-name>.md`
-6. Request for pull-merge request.
+8. Request for pull-merge request.
-7. Wait, and we will check your codes and approve your tools if they comply with our terms and conditions.
+9. Wait, and we will check your codes and approve your tools if they comply with our terms and conditions.